-Therefore, since the Thermo Scientific 55i NMOC measurement parameter includes ethane, a compound that may be excluded from field measured NMOC results, the CECo test protocol proposed collecting separate exhaust gas ethane samples (if needed) for Method 18 analysis at an outside contracted laboratory.
+Page 13 of 16 QSTI: T. Schmelter Therefore, since the Thermo Scientific 55i NMOC measurement parameter includes ethane, a compound that may be excluded from field measured NMOC results, the CECo test protocol proposed collecting separate exhaust gas ethane samples (if needed) for Method 18 analysis at an outside contracted laboratory.
 This proposal was accepted by EGLE.

-A potential positive ethane bias was first observed at EUENGINE3-4 on September 29 when field measured NMOC results were less than the 0.7 g/HP-hr Subpart JJJJ Limit, but greater than the 0.2 g/HP-hr ROP limit.
-Therefore, RCTS collected duplicate, representative, "as fired" engine exhaust gas samples for ethane analysis.
-The duplicate sample was designated for backup analysis due to in-transit shipping damage or if further laboratory quality assurance was needed.
-Similar NMOC values were observed at EUENGINE3-3 and EUENGINE3-1, so duplicate bag samples were also collected from each.
+A potential positive ethane bias was first observed at EUENGINE3-1 on September 12 when field measured NMOC results were less than the 0.7 g/HP-hr Subpart JJJJ limit, but greater than the 0.2 g/HP-hr ROP limit.
+Therefore, RCTS collected, representative, "as fired" engine exhaust gas samples for ethane analysis.
+Similar NMOC values were observed at EUENGINE3-2 and EUENGINE3-3, so bag samples were also collected from these sources.

 As noted earlier in this report, the reported ethane laboratory result was converted to propane and subtracted from the field measured NMOC concentrations measured as propane, thus yielding a more accurate, representative NMNEOC (VOC) result.
+RCTS converted the concentration as ethane to propane to calculate emissions.